 Are you interested in continuing to work for “a Faith that does Justice and Reconciliation” while furthering your academic goals in graduate school?

 The Schlegel Center for Service and Justice (SCSJ) Graduate Assistant position gives graduate students a chance to develop leadership and proficiency in faith-justice ministry as an integral member of the SCSJ team.
-We are seeking Graduate Assistants starting in Summer 2022 who would like to work with and lead our Local Community Engagement Team.
+We are seeking Graduate Assistants starting in Summer 2023 who would like to work with and lead our Service & Justice Trips Program or Communications Team.

 Compensation includes partial or full tuition depending on the graduate program, a monthly stipend, and numerous opportunities for professional development.